 Adenocarcinoma of the esophagus often starts in people with Barrett's esophagus.
 Still, most people with Barrett's esophagus never get esophageal cancer.

 Over time, the gland cells that replace the squamous cells can develop dysplasia.
 This is when glandular cells start to look abnormal and grow in an abnormal way.
 Esophageal dysplasia is a precancer.
 If not treated, over time these cells can become cancer.

 Both types of esophageal cancer start in the inner lining of the esophagus.
-As these cancers grow, they often narrow the opening in the middle of the esophagus.
-This is called the lumen.
+As these cancers grow, they often narrow the opening in the center of the esophagus.
+(This opening is called the lumen.)
 This can cause problems with swallowing.

 The cancer can also grow outward, through the layers of the esophagus to nearby tissues.
 These include nearby lymph nodes and the windpipe.
 Once the cancer has grown outside the esophagus, it can also spread to other parts of your body.
-It may spread to other organs, such as your stomach, liver, or lungs.
+It may spread to other organs, like your spine, liver, or lungs.

 Talk with your healthcare provider

 If you have questions about esophageal cancer, talk with your healthcare provider.
-He or she can help you understand more about this cancer.
+They can help you understand more about this cancer.